-RACHEL HOWZELL HALL is the author of Land of Shadows (Tor/Forge) and A Quiet Storm (Scribner), which was a Borders ‘Original Voices’ selection and a Black Expressions book-of-the-month pick.
+NYT bestselling RACHEL HOWZELL HALL is the author of Land of Shadows, Skies of Ash, Trail of Echoes, City of Saviors (Tor/Forge), The Good Sister (in The Family Lawyer) (Grand Central Publishing) and A Quiet Storm (Scribner), which was a Borders ‘Original Voices’ selection and a Black Expressions book-of-the-month pick.
 She is also the author of two e-novelsThe View from Here and No One Knows You’re Here.
 Rachel is a writer for City of Hope, a national leader in cancer research and treatment.
 She lives in Los Angeles with her husband and daughter.

 Anna Lee Huber

 ANNA LEE HUBER is the Award-Winning and National Bestselling Author of the Lady Darby Mystery Series.
 A summa cum laude graduate of Lipscomb University in Nashville, Tennessee, Anna majored in music and minored in psychology.
 She currently resides in Indiana with her family and is hard at work on the next Lady Darby Mystery.
 Visit her at www.annaleehuber.com.